The challenges of selling GPU power for Rendering or AI workloads

 GPU mining rigs can be repurposed for AI and machine learning workloads, but there are some challenges and considerations to be aware of.
 The suitability of a GPU mining rig for AI tasks will depend on the specific hardware components, their performance capabilities, and the requirements of the AI workloads.
 Here are some challenges that a GPU miner might face when adapting their hardware for AI:

 1. Hardware compatibility: While most mining rigs use GPUs, not all GPUs are suitable for machine learning tasks.
-For AI workloads, you’ll want GPUs that support CUDA (for NVIDIA) or ROCm (for AMD), and have a sufficient amount of VRAM.
-Some popular GPUs for AI workloads include NVIDIA’s Tesla, Titan, and RTX series, or AMD’s Radeon Instinct series.
+For AI workloads, you’ll want GPUs that support CUDA (for NVIDIA) or ROCm (for AMD), and have a sufficient amount of VRAM, typically the higher the better, but 16GB of VRAM is the minimum.
+Some popular GPUs for AI workloads include NVIDIA’s Tesla, Titan, and RTX series or AMD’s Radeon Instinct series.

 2. Hardware performance: The performance of GPUs in a mining rig might not be enough to handle the computational demands of some AI tasks.
 Deep learning, for example, often requires high-performance GPUs with large memory bandwidths and fast tensor processing capabilities.
 You’ll need to assess if your GPUs meet these requirements or if you need to upgrade them.